 Motor Vehicle Fraud

 Vehicle cloning is an elaborate scheme involving stolen vehicle identification numbers (VIN), counterfeit VIN tags and fraudulent documents.
-The Department of Highway Safety and Motor Vehicles (DHSMV) is committed to educating consumers on best car buying practices to avoid becoming a victim of vehicle cloning.
+The Department of Highway Safety and Motor Vehicles (FLHSMV) is committed to educating consumers on best car buying practices to avoid becoming a victim of vehicle cloning.

 The potential impact to the purchaser of stolen/cloned vehicle is significant.
 If you buy a cloned vehicle, and its true pedigree is discovered, the car will be confiscated, leaving you responsible for any outstanding loans.

 The National Motor Vehicle Title Information System (NMVTIS), a Department of Justice database, is an electronic system that links state motor vehicle departments together.
 If a car is titled in one state, a criminal should not be able to steal its VIN and use it on another vehicle in another state.
 When a vehicle title is applied for, the database should alert motor vehicle offices that the number is already in use.

 Tips on steering clear of a cloned vehicle: